There really are no words to describe the current events surrounding the COVID-19 outbreak.

 - Listen to a business podcast.
 I love Goal Digger and The Six Figure Photography Podcast.

 - Get organized.
 If you haven’t started using a CRM, this hiatus is the perfect chance to get all of your ducks in a row.
-This link will get you 50% off of your first year with Honeybook!
+I have been using 17hats for over 5 years and couldn’t live without it!

 - Make a vision board.